ohbadiah/nik/content/posts/why-you-should-learn-한글.md

 date = "2015-10-18T23:49:19+09:00"
-title = "Why you should learn 한글" images = ["img/Hangeul.png"]
+title = "Why you should learn 한글" images = ["img/Hangeul.png"] summary = "I just posted a video explaining how to read Korean.
+Here's why I made it and why I think you should study it."
 +++

 I just posted [a video](/posts/an-americans-guide-to-한글) explaining how to read Korean.
 You can go from zero to literate in eighteen minutes!
 Here's why I made it and why I think you should study it.